-The point of this 18-day trip was to join my astronomy buddies in southern Arizona for a week of observing the night sky at a really dark site about an hour southeast of Tucson, where a friend has a hobby ranch and observatory.
-I also wanted to spend a few days in Tucson to explore the place, since I had not visited this area before.
+The point of this 18-day trip is to join my astronomy buddies in southern Arizona for a week of observing the night sky at a really dark site about an hour southeast of Tucson, where a friend has a ranch and observatory.
+I also want to spend a few days in Tucson to explore the place, since I have not visited this area before.

-I traveled by fast ferry between my home in Victoria, British Columbia, Canada and Seattle, Washington, USA; stayed overnight in Seattle; and took the Amtrak train to Tucson through Los Angeles.
-I returned home the same way.
-This is slow travel, since it took me three days each way between home and Arizona.
+I travel by fast passenger ferry between my home in Victoria, British Columbia, Canada and Seattle, Washington, USA; stay overnight in Seattle; and take the Amtrak train to Tucson through Los Angeles.
+I return home the same way.
+This is slow travel, since it takes me three days each way between home and Arizona.
 This is my first time experiencing overnight train travel.

 My full itinerary is listed below in my travelogue.
 Feel free to click on what location interests you, however if you click on the top-most locale, there are links at the bottom of each page (just above the Comments section) to take you to the next locale – from beginning to end.
 This is the best way to explore the whole trip as it happened, day by day.